eeskimez/noise_resilient_3dtface/readme.md

 * ffmpeg --- 3.4.1

 The code has been tested on Ubuntu 16.04 and OS X Sierra and High Sierra.

+* Note that the new versions of the PyTorch will yield different results due to numerical differences.

 ## Code Example